• Target level of study

 Professional integration

-The hiring rate for audioprosthetists on graduation is very high in France.
-According to available data, some 90-95% of graduates find a job within six months of graduation.
+The employment rate for hearing aid specialists upon graduation is very high in France.
+According to available data, approximately 90 to 95% of graduates find employment within six months of obtaining their degree.

 Read more